-Wheat may fit into many cropping systems because it may allow double-cropping and it is a winter crop, which may raise cash-flow during the off-season and does not demand a lot of management during high activity times for the major summer crops.
+Wheat may fit into many cropping systems because it may allow double-cropping.
+It is also a winter crop, which may raise cash-flow during the off-season and does not demand a lot of management during high activity times for the major summer crops.

 STARKVILLE, Miss. -- Despite almost everything working against this year's winter wheat, benefits remain on the fields growers managed to plant after last fall's drought.